Cho Cho San

 Sydney's Japanese-influenced dining segment has deepened considerably over the past decade.
 The city now has credible omakase counters, specialist ramen operations, izakaya-format rooms, and a growing tier of restaurants that use Japanese technique as a primary lens without claiming Japanese-restaurant status.
 Cho Cho San belongs to that last category, which is the most intellectually demanding of the group because it requires the kitchen to synthesise rather than replicate.

-For international visitors tracking the same thread globally, the comparison extends further: the way Le Bernardin in New York City uses French technique as a precision instrument for seafood, or the way Lazy Bear in San Francisco reframes American produce through a fine-dining lens, reflects the same underlying logic.
+For international visitors tracking the same thread globally, the comparison extends further: the way Le Bernardin in New York City uses French technique as a precision instrument for seafood, or the way Lazy Bear in San Francisco reframes American produce through a dining lens, reflects the same underlying logic.
 The technique is a tool; the local ingredient is the subject.

 The Room and the Register

 Potts Point restaurants in this tier tend to draw a crowd that skews knowledgeable and local rather than tourist-heavy, which shapes the atmosphere in useful ways.
 The room at Cho Cho San runs at a pace that allows conversation without the compression that characterises higher-volume operations on the same street.
-It is the kind of dining that rewards unhurried attention , plates built with restraint read differently when you are not rushing through a booking window.
+It is the kind of dining that rewards unhurried attention, plates built with restraint read differently when you are not rushing through a booking window.

 The format sits between casual and formal in a way that has become increasingly common at serious Australian restaurants: considered without being stiff, relaxed without being sloppy.
 That register, which Ormeggio at The Spit in Mosman also navigates in its harbourside context, tends to suit the Sydney market well.
 Diners here are not looking for ceremony, but they are looking for evidence that what arrives on the plate has been thought through.